Charlie9009/CI_MS1_MYGYM/README.md

 ## Code Credit

-* Code from Social Media Column Footer, with Font Awesome icons was copyed and restyled from Code Institutes "Love Running" project. (https://charlie9009.github.io/love-running/)
+* Code from Social Media Column Footer, with Font Awesome icons was copied and restyled from Code Institutes "Love Running" project. (https://charlie9009.github.io/love-running/)

 * Code for the Modal Login button and the pop up window was used from [codehim](https://www.codehim.com/bootstrap/bootstrap-4-modal-popup-login-form/).
 Styling was added to a degree for the login button only.